 How to Use Homemade Kefir

-While you can drink this fermented beverage on its own, it also makes for a great buttermilk substitute in pancakes and other recipes, and is also a nutritious addition to smoothies or overnight oats.
+While you can drink this fermented beverage on its own, it also makes for a great buttermilk substitute in pancakes and other recipes, and is also a nutritious addition to smoothies, like in our recipe for banana chocolate kefir smoothies, or in overnight oats.

 You can even make your own flavored version by blending it with fresh or frozen fruit, like in our blueberry kefir.
 Now that you know how to make your own at home, the flavor options are endless!